 🚗 How to get there: 20 minutes by car.

-As you can see, the West Midlands is packed with some of the nicest towns and villages in Britain.
-And thanks to us sitting so central in the country, you’re likely to come across nice towns near Birmingham in any direction you travel.
-We can’t list them all unfortunately, but let these eight offer you quick escapes from the city first.
-Who knows, you might discover more pretty villages near Birmingham on your travels!
+Whether heading out on a day trip to the Cotswolds or just exploring the outskirts of Birmingham, you’re likely to stumble across endless lovely villages in the West Midlands.
+We can’t list them all, unfortunately, but let these ten offer you quick escapes from the city first.
+Who knows, you might discover even more pretty villages near Birmingham on your travels!